nim-lang/Nim/doc/manual.md

   0
   ```

-Instead this code has to be used:
+Instead, this code has to be used:

   ```nim
   var c = mycount # instantiate the iterator